So, you got engaged to the love of your life? Huge congratulations to you both!

 There are SO many amazing wedding vendors.
 The hard part is how to find the right one.

-Don't be afraid to make posts in your local Facebook groups, searching for recommendations.
+Don't be afraid to make posts in your local Facebook groups, searching for recommendations, ask your friends who have also experienced wedding planning who they loved.
 They may not be the right one for you, but you can get a great variety of different options and styles.
 The best way to find out if a vendor is your perfect fit, is to do a video call or a in-person meet and greet.
 ALWAYS check out reviews on google, these reviews are almost always honest feedback on how the service went.
 If you are looking for a florist for instance, let them know what you have in mimd- and check if they have done something similar previously.
 Ask for photos!
 As a Photographer, I can't post every wedding on my website- and this is the same for most vendors, so they may have more photos that they can share with you.

 Set your desired budget from the beginning.